the-turing-way/the-turing-way/book/content/continuous_integration/continuous_integration.md

 os: windows
 ```

 It is possible to build and test a project on multiple operating systems and against multiple versions of a programming language.
-This will be not be discussed here as this presents and extra level of complexity and will not be needed in most cases for research, but it is discussed [later](#Testing_a_project_against_multiple_versions_of_a_programming_language).
+This presents an extra level of complexity and will not be needed in most cases for research, but it is discussed [later](#Testing_a_project_against_multiple_versions_of_a_programming_language).

-To specify the distribution of an operating system to run the project with use `dist`, for example:
+To specify the distribution of an operating system to build the project on use `dist`, for example:

 ```
 os: linux